wxsd-sales/kiosk-reception-search-dialer/README.md

 ## Overview

-This application allows you to customize the contact cards, brand logo, background, etc. that make up the UI/controls of a RoomOS device in PWA/Kiosk device.
-It is based on https://github.com/wxsd-sales/kiosk-reception-demo, and is adding two new capabilities
+This application allows you to customize the contact cards, brand logo, background, etc. that make up the UI controls of a RoomOS device in PWA/Kiosk device.
+It is based on https://github.com/wxsd-sales/kiosk-reception-demo, and is adding two new capabilities.

 ## New capabilities